 Hannibal inspired several of Mark Twain's fictional locales, including "St. Petersburg" in Tom Sawyer and Huckleberry Finn.
 These imaginary river towns are complex places: sunlit and exuberant on the one hand, but also vipers' nests of cruelty, poverty, drunkenness, loneliness and soul-crushing boredom — all parts of Twain's boyhood experience.

 Sam kept up his schooling until he was about 12 years old, when — with his father dead and the family needing a source of income — he found employment as an apprentice printer at the Hannibal Courier, which paid him with a meager ration of food.
 In 1851, at 15, he got a job as a printer and occasional writer and editor at the Hannibal Western Union, a little newspaper owned by his brother, Orion.

 Twain loved his career — it was exciting, well-paying and high-status, roughly akin to flying a jetliner today.
 However, his service was cut short in 1861 by the outbreak of the Civil War, which halted most civilian traffic on the river.

-As the war began, the people of Missouri angrily split between support for the Union and the Confederate States.
+As the Civil War began, the people of Missouri angrily split between support for the Union and the Confederate States.
 Twain opted for the latter, joining the Confederate Army in June 1861 but serving for only a couple of weeks until his volunteer unit disbanded.